 Principle 7: Implementing good practices in transparency, reporting and audit to deliver effective accountability Supporting Principles To meet the requirements of this Principle, Lancashire County Council will; This will be evidenced by: Implementing good practice in transparency Implementing good practices in reporting Assurance and effective accountability Comply with the local government transparency code and publish all required information in a timely manner.
 Have established a medium term business and financial planning process in order to deliver - a financial strategy ensuring sustainable finances, a robust annual budget process ensuring financial balance and an adequate monitoring process; all of which are subject to regular review.
 Put in place effective transparent and accessible arrangements for dealing with complaints.
 Maintain an effective scrutiny function which encourages constructive challenge and enhances the Council's performance overall.
-Maintain an effective Audit Committee which is independent of the Executive and Scrutiny committees.
+Maintain an effective Audit, Risk & Governance Committee which is independent of the Executive and Scrutiny committees.
 Ensure an effective internal audit function is resourced and maintained.
-Maintain open and effective mechanisms for documenting evidence for decisions and recording the criteria, rationale and considerations on which decisions are based.
-Attempt to publish all committee agenda items under "part 1" unless there is the need to preserve confidentiality where it is proper and appropriate to do so Put in place arrangements for whistle-blowing to which staff and all those contracting with the County Council have access.
-MTFS Complaints Procedures Scrutiny Committees Audit & Governance Committee Constitution Modern.Gov Whistle-blowing Policy Monthly budget monitoring reports Annual Pay Policy Statement of Accounts External Audit Reports Annual Governance Statement
+Medium Term Financial Strategy Complaints Procedures Scrutiny Committees Audit & Governance Committee Constitution Modern.Gov Whistle-blowing Policy Monthly budget monitoring reports Annual Pay Policy Statement of Accounts External Audit Reports Annual Governance Statement Approach to Risk Management & publication of a

-Produce clear, timely, complete and accurate information for budget holders and senior officers relating to the budgetary and financial performance of the Council.
-Maintain effective arrangements for determining the remuneration of senior staff and publish an Annual Pay Policy statement in accordance with the requirements of the Localism Act 2011.
-Publish annually details of County Councillors remuneration and expenses the -- -----
+- Maintain open and effective mechanisms for documenting evidence for decisions and recording the criteria, rationale and considerations on which decisions are based. - Attempt to publish all committee agenda items under "part 1" unless there is the need to preserve confidentiality where it is proper and appropriate to do so - Put in place arrangements for whistle-blowing to which staff and all those contracting with the County Council have access. - Produce clear, timely, complete and accurate information for budget holders and senior officers relating to the budgetary and financial performance of the Council. - Maintain effective arrangements for determining the remuneration of senior staff and publish an Annual Pay Policy statement in accordance with the requirements of the Localism Act 2011. - Publish annually details of County Councillors remuneration and expenses